Which domestic coffee machines make the best coffee ?

 But how do you like it?

 Do you like it long or short, hot or cold, weak or strong, sweet or bitter?
 Add the taste or texture of milk, chocolate, spices or syrup even.
-Will a big mug of good black coffee be enough, or should it be an espresso ?
+Will a big mug of good, black filtered coffee be enough, or should it all start with an espresso ?

 Once you know, you can start looking for the right equipment to make it.